 Delta Airlines (NYSE: DAL)

-The entire airline industry has had to reinvent itself this year, and Delta Airlines is no exception.
-International travel is severely limited, and many consumers are avoiding unnecessary business and leisure travel.
+The entire airline industry has had to reinvent itself throughout the pandemic, and Delta Airlines is no exception.

 Should You Buy Beaten Down Stocks?